 Jet charter cards are perfect if you only occasionally fly privately, and you don't need a fixed number of flight hours per year.
 They provide a lot of flexibility including no long-term contracts or monthly management fees.
-They are also a lower-cost alternative to fractional jet cards.
+The cards typically take two forms, either you buy a fixed number of hours, most commonly 25 hours, or you put a certain amount of money on deposit which locks in an hourly rate.
 For more information see Jet Charter Cards and Membership Clubs on SherpaReport.

 - What is the independent safety rating on the fleet being offered?